zchee/neovim-wiki/CLA-confirmation-page.md

-To confirm your signature of the [Neovim Contributor License Agreement (CLA)](https://docs.google.com/forms/d/1u54bpbwzneDIRltFx1TGi2evKxY3w0cOV3vlpj8DPbg/viewform), add your name and timestamp to the **end of the list** below, using the same GitHub account that you entered on the the CLA.
+To confirm your signature of the [Neovim Contributor License Agreement (CLA)](https://docs.google.com/forms/d/1u54bpbwzneDIRltFx1TGi2evKxY3w0cOV3vlpj8DPbg/viewform), add your name and timestamp to the **end of the list** below, using the same GitHub account that you entered on the CLA.

 The timestamp is sent by the CLA form.
 Please don't modify this page until you have signed the CLA.